The Science Fiction Novel Speculation and dystopia

 A short definition of the genre

-In the same article, Robinson emphasize the connection with the present that are included in the content of a science-fiction story: "all these possible futures that science fiction present are not just forecasts but metaphorical statements about the feel of the present (...)
+In the same article, Robinson emphasizes the connection with the present that are included in the content of a science-fiction story: "all these possible futures that science fiction present are not just forecasts but metaphorical statements about the feel of the present (...)
 If they are mistaken for predictions only, the metaphorical power of science fiction get lost".1

 What differs science-fiction from fantasy is that fantasy don’t bother with being plausible in terms of the ingredients of the story.
-Fantasy often creates worlds with mythical creatures and are taking place in ancient times, during the Mediaeval is especially popular.
+Fantasy often creates worlds with mythical creatures and are taking place in ancient times, during the Medieval is especially popular.

 Early science-fiction novels

-For the readers of today, the early science fiction stories seem often less spectacular.
+For the readers of today, the early science fiction stories often seem less spectacular.
 Instead of traveling to a distant planet system the journey is only under the sea or to the moon.
 And sometimes the destination, may it be the sun, is far from realistic for modern readers.
 Yet, this is logically enough since the scientific knowledge was inferior to these authors.

-Savinien Cyrano de Bergerac (1619-1655) can perhaps be seen as the first science-fiction writer.
+Savinien Cyrano de Bergerac (1619-1655) can perhaps be the first science-fiction writer.
 Cyrano de Bergerac was a French author that wrote two stories about fantastic traveling.
 A voyage to the Moon (Les états de la Lune, 1957) and A voyage to the Sun (Les états et empires du soleil, 1662).
 None of these are however typical for the genre thematically and are foremost satirical novels that used the moon and the sun as contraries to the contemporary society.

-Twenty Thousand Leagues Under the Sea – the forthcoming
+Twenty Thousand Leagues Under the Sea: the forthcoming

 Twenty Thousand Leagues Under the Sea is Jules Verne’s under the sea adventure from 1870 (first translated into English in 1873).
-The story begins with by telling us about a mystic sea monster that has produced havoc on the sea.
+The story begins by telling us about a mystic sea monster that has produced havoc on the sea.
 It turns out that it is not a marine animal but a human construction, more precisely a submarine craft.
 A mission is set to find and annihilate with craft.
 But the submarine turns out to be superior to all other ships.
 The narrator, professor Aronnax, that is on-board the ship that loses the duel with the mysterious underwater craft, and two other men are close to drown, but finally saved from drowning by the submarine and becomes a part of the crew.

 The essential matter of this novel is yet the adventure under the sea and the presentation of the fantastic apparatus, the Nautilous that is.
 The Nautilous is driven only by electricity and all food needed for the men onboard are supplied from the sea.
 Today, submarines are far from science fiction and neither a journey that taking place under the sea.
-But when the book was published the submarines that existed was rudimentary and nothing like the craft in the book.
+But when the book was published the submarines that existed were rudimentary and nothing like the craft in the book.

 Also, the title Twenty Thousand Leagues Under the Sea may fool some modern reader to be a description of the depth since it seems far from impressive to simply traverse a distance of twenty thousand leagues under the water.
 But, once again, at the time the book was originally published it was a marvelous though.